ethanniser/next-typesafe-url/README.md

 **Note:** Using the dev script like this causes the `next-typesafe-url` script to run after the `next dev` script, which will hide any output/errors that occur during the build.
 If you run into issues, you can run `next-typesafe-url` in a separate terminal window to see its output.

+### IMPORTANT NOTE

+The cli is probably the most likely part to *slightly* break.
+If you run into issues just run a quick `npx next-typesafe-url` and it should generate the types.
+If the functions still show type errors, you can restart typescript server, but I have found a quick `crtl+click` to go the origin type file can wake the ts server up much faster.

 # Usage

 ## Route